 All applicants for the M.S. degree are considered for financial assistance.
 The most common forms are described below.

 Research Assistantships (RA) provide a stipend plus full tuition.
-Fellowships require no teaching duties, and provide a standard stipend ($23,329 for AY 2013-2014) plus full tuition.
+Research Assistantships require no teaching duties, and provide a standard stipend ($24,029 for AY 2014-2015) plus full tuition.

 Students who receive full one-year TA or RA appointments are also entitled to two weeks vacation and University-observed holidays.